NatemcM/Yeti-Input/README.md

 # Version

+* 0.1.2
+	* Added support for radio and checkbox inputs
+	* Removed `[]` in labels and ids when calling an array of inputs
 * 0.1.1
 	* Added `for` attribute to labels
 	* Added input `id`'s which correspond with the label `for` attribute